Omerso2018/Real-Estate-Ai-Chatbot/README.md

-# Real-Estate-Ai-Chatbot
+# Real Estate AI Agent Chatbot 🏠
-# 🏠 Real Estate AI Chatbot Widget
+# WordPress Real-Estate Chatbot Widget

 An interactive, AI-powered real estate chatbot widget designed to act as a **virtual property agent** for real estate websites.
 It integrates with the **[OpenRouter API](https://openrouter.ai/)** for natural conversation and property search intent detection, and fetches **real-time property listings** from a **WordPress REST API** endpoint.